 There is a lot of conventional wisdom that drives the finance industry today.
 There are many clichés and words of wisdom that are used to talk about, and to promote, various financial products.
 Some of these are actually furphies, which we should take only at face value - and there are some which we should not take seriously at all.

 Sometimes, our own best interests are not being served when we receive supposedly unbiased and professional financial advice.
-But don't misunderstand this, a lot of the advice we receive, and the things we hear, are sound and intended with best interests - but some of it is not.After hearing about contrarian investing over many years, and with much written and published about the topic, it is now time to redefine the definition of this ageing term.
+But don't misunderstand this, a lot of the advice we receive, and the things we hear, are sound and intended with best interests - but some of it is not.After hearing about contrarian investing over many years, and with much written and published about the topic, it is now time to redefine this ageing term.

 The term contrarian investing can be summed up nicely as follows: